rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ## Service Lifetime

 The lifetime of the service's Python script is usually determined by an infinite loop, if this is the case the lifetime of the service is determined by the lifetime of the app.
 A service started by a Kivy app executes while the app is either in the foreground or paused, and like a Python subprocess stops when the app stops.
 An app stops when it is removed from the list of currently started apps.
-This lifetime is different from the lifetime of a Java service.
+This lifetime is different from the lifetime of a Java service which is persistent.

 A service can be killed at any time by Android if it requires the resources.
 This is unlikely but possible.
-Background services are apparently more vulnerable than foreground services.
-Consider having the service send heartbeat messages to the app, and the app restaring the service on no heartbeat.
-However the service will not restart while the app is paused.

-It is possible to extend the lifetime using `setAutoRestartService()` to force a service to restart when it stops.
-You may **not want to do this** as the Kivy app which started the service and which has since stopped, will hang with a black screen when it is restarted and the service is still running.
+Extend the lifetime using [`setAutoRestartService()`](https://github.com/kivy/python-for-android/blob/develop/doc/source/services.rst#service-auto-restart) which forces a service to restart when it stops (set to False when comanding the service to stop).
+If you use auto restart you must use `kivy==master`.
+With [kivy==2.0.0](https://github.com/kivy/kivy/pull/7508), the Kivy app which started the service and which has since stopped will hang with a black screen when it is restarted and the service is still running.

 ## Service Performance